 Alyssa Fabia, Tribal Outreach and Research Associate

 Alyssa grew up in Northern Virginia and moved to the Twin Cities where she completed her undergraduate degree in Anthropology at Hamline University.
 During that time, Alyssa studied abroad in both England and Turkey, and developed a keen interest in organizational structures, labor force movements, and the power of recognized authority.
 Alyssa's past work in publishing, event organizing, and nonprofits has covered logistics, customer and client relations, human resources, operations, finances, and other creative problem solving.
 As part of Freshwater's Groundwater Governance team, Alyssa will help develop strategies to engage tribal governments in sustainable management of groundwater resources.

-Carrie Jennings, Research and Policy Director
+Carrie Jennings, Research and Policy Director, she/her/hers

 Kris joined the team in January 2018, bringing a communications and education perspective to Freshwater’s work.
 A trained and practiced facilitator as well as a skilled science communicator, Kris enjoys distilling complex technical information into plain language.
 Educated as an environmental journalist, Kris has experience as a freelance writer, classroom teacher, and tutor.
 Her favorite fieldwork experience was flying around the state in a float plane, gathering lake water samples for the Minnesota Pollution Control Agency.
 A family cabin in Ottertail County, a sailboat on Lake Superior, and frequent canoe treks into the Boundary Waters keep her well immersed in Minnesota’s waters.

-Alex Van Loh, Program Assistant
+Alex Van Loh, Programs Manager, he/him/his